Empire Builder (board game)

 Empire Builder is a railroad board game originally published by Mayfair Games in 1982 that underwent several editions and eventually branched out into international and fantastical locations.

+In February 2018 Mayfair Games was acquired by French game publisher/distributor Asmodee, however rights to the Empire Builder games (and other Mayfair titles) are no longer retained by Asmodee.

 Publication history

 Empire Builder was designed by Bill Fawcett and Darwin Bromley and released in 1982 by Mayfair Games.
 The original game was set in the United States and Canada.
 This was replaced with a new version that added Mexico.
-A number of spin-off games have been released, expanding the game's geography to other countries (British Rails, Eurorails, Australian Rails, Russian Rails, etc.) and fantastic landscapes (Iron Dragon, Lunar Rails, Martian Rails).
+A number of spin-off games have been released, expanding the game's geography to other countries (British Rails, Eurorails, Australian Rails, Russian Rails, etc.) and other worlds or planets (Iron Dragon, Lunar Rails, Martian Rails).
 These games are collectively known as "the Empire Builder series".

-Empire Builder games are sometimes called Crayon Rails games because players mark their tracks on the board with wax crayons (or with other types of erasable markers).
+Empire Builder games are sometimes called "crayon rails" games because players mark their tracks on the board with wax crayons (or with other types of erasable markers).

 Description

 All of the Empire Builder games operate on the same principles of construction of railroad track and delivery of goods.